vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization/saltedge.rst

 FAQ
 ===

-I have an error when I try to delete my synchronization within Odoo
+I have an error when I try to delete my synchronization within Leansoft
 -------------------------------------------------------------------

-Odoo can't permanently delete the connection you have created with the banking institution.
+Leansoft can't permanently delete the connection you have created with the banking institution.
 However, it can revoke the consent you gave so that Leansoft won't be able to access your account anymore.
 The error you are seeing is probably a message telling you that the consent was revoked, but the record could not be deleted as it still exists within Salt edge.
 If you want to remove the connection